quangvietnguyen/quangvietnguyen/README.md

 - 🏆 Which I am good at: 🥇 ReactJs, 🥈 NodeJs, 🥉 Java.

 EXPERIENCE AND AMBITION:
-- ⌨️ Which I have learnt and exposed to: .Net and C#, C, MongoDB, AngularJs, SQL (MSSQL and Oracle SQL), jQuery, HTML5, CSS3, Python, Pascal.
+- ⌨️ Which I have learnt and exposed to: .Net and C#, C, MongoDB, MERN Stack, AngularJs, SQL (MSSQL and Oracle SQL), jQuery, HTML5, CSS3, Python, Pascal.
-- 🌱 I’m currently learning MERN Stack ... to know how all things work together!
+- 🌱 I’m currently learning React Native ... to know how all things work together!
-- 🎯 My goal in the near future: React Native, Boostraps 4, Docker and Kubernetes.
+- 🎯 My goal in the near future: Boostraps 4, Docker and Kubernetes, Go.

 MY PERSONAL LIFE:
 - 💻 Windows 11 and 🖥️ MacOS Monterey.